This post contains affiliate links.

 Creamy scrambled eggs on a plate.

 3. Pour the egg mixture into the skillet and gently stir with a spatula.
+We like to let it cook for just a few seconds before starting to stir.
+It’s your call; try it both ways.

 Need a breakfast egg dish for more than just a few people?
-Skip the scrambled eggs, as easy as they are, for Sheet Pan Eggs.
+Skip the scrambled eggs, as easy as they are, for sheet pan eggs.

 Omelets and Frittatas